Deductions: timing: deferred revenue expenditure

 If part of an asset is sold or revalued below cost, you can accept a reasonable allocation of agreed revenue expenditure to the profit and loss account as the amount of deduction for tax purposes.

-In every case where a non-depreciation policy is adopted in the accounts but the taxpayer wishes to pursue an appeal to the Tribunal, you should submit the case to CTISA (Technical) before listing for a hearing.
+In every case where a non-depreciation policy is adopted in the accounts but the taxpayer wishes to pursue an appeal to the Tribunal, you should submit the case to Business Profits (Technical) before listing for a hearing.

 Combined capital and deferred revenue expenditure depreciated

 The tax treatment of revenue expenditure should not differ from the accounts treatment where revenue expenditure is separated from capital depreciation, so no computational adjustments for deferred revenue expenditure will be necessary on a continuing basis.

 The depreciation charge in the profit and loss account may, however, include both capital depreciation and the write off of revenue expenditure.
 Any capital depreciation should be added back.
 Revenue expenditure will be deductible.
 Accept any reasonable method of identifying the revenue element provided it is consistently applied.
 Taxpayers and HMRC officers will need to keep track of the revenue expenditure that is deferred so that it can be identified when it is written off.